krishnamaram24/Python/README.md

 Project Title
 ================================
-This Project implemeted to guide how to improve Computer language Skills
+This Project implemeted to guide how to become eexpert Computer language

-All Human Interface languages have several elements like Grammar, parts of speech

-Like wise all computer  laguages are also made of several elements like 1.Syntax 2.Data types
+All Human Interface languages have several elements like Grammar, parts of speech  Like wise all computer  laguages are also made of several elements like 1.Syntax 2.Data types

 Learning Levels